Citrix Secure Hub

 This feature is only available for new customers.
 We don’t currently support migration for existing customers.

 To use this feature, configure the following:

 - Enable the Password Caching and Password Authentication policies.
-For more information on configuring policies, see MDX Policies at a glance.
+For more information on configuring policies, see MDX policies for mobile productivity apps at a glance.

 - Configure Active Directory authentication as AD or AD+Cert.
 We support these two modes.
 For more information on configuring authentication, see Domain or domain plus security token authentication.

 - Enable Workspace integration for Endpoint Management.
 For more information on workspace integration, see Workspace Configuration.

 After this feature is enabled, Citrix Files SSO occurs through Workspace and not through Endpoint Management (formerly, XenMobile).
 We recommend that you disable Citrix Files integration in the Endpoint Management console before you enable Workspace integration.